+In no event shall the total CHWM amount of «Customer Name» and the other utility after the transfer exceed the total CHWM amount of «Customer Name» and the other utility prior to the transfer.

 [Drafter’s Note: Include the following sentence for any cooperative.
-If not a cooperative, delete the following sentence:Any change to «Customer Name»’s CHWM related to the acquisition of an Annexed Load is subject to section 24.8 of the body of this Agreement.]
+If not a cooperative, delete the following sentence:Any change to «Customer Name»’s CHWM related to the acquisition of an Annexed Load is subject to section 21.8 of the body of this Agreement.]

+BPA shall revise the table in section 1.1 of this Exhibit B with the adjusted CHWM which will be effective on the date that «Customer Name» begins service to the Annexed Load.

+1.2.3 Ceded Load

-1.2.3 If another utility with a CHWM annexes load of «Customer Name», then BPA shall reduce «Customer Name»’s CHWM by adding part of «Customer Name»’s CHWM to the other utility’s CHWM.
-The CHWM reduction shall be effective on the date that the other utility begins service to the Annexed Load.
-BPA shall establish the amount of the CHWM reduction as follows:
+If another utility with a CHWM Contract annexes load of «Customer Name», then BPA shall reduce «Customer Name»’s CHWM in an amount determined as follows:

-(1) If «Customer Name» and the other utility involved in the annexation agree on the amount of the CHWM reduction, then BPA shall adopt that amount if BPA determines such amount is reasonable.
+(1) If «Customer Name» and the other utility involved in the annexation agree on the amount of the CHWM transfer to the other utility, then BPA shall adopt that amount if BPA determines such amount is reasonable.

-(2) If «Customer Name» and the other utility cannot agree on the amount of the CHWM reduction, or if BPA determines the amount agreed to in section 1.2.3(1) of this exhibit is unreasonable, then the amount of the CHWM reduction shall equal the calculated amount below; provided however, BPA may adjust the calculated amount below to reflect the division of Dedicated Resources between the utilities and other pertinent information advanced by «Customer Name» and the other utility:
+(2) If «Customer Name» and the other utility cannot agree on the amount of the CHWM transfer to the other utility, or if BPA determines the amount agreed to in section 1.2.3(1) of this exhibit is unreasonable, then BPA will calculate the amount of «Customer Name» CHWM transfer using the following formula; provided however, BPA may adjust the calculated amount to reflect (A) the division of Dedicated Resources between the utilities and (B) other pertinent information advanced by «Customer Name» and the other utility: